What Gives a Demon Rest?

 Martin Luther said in one of his sermons in the 1500's, "For where faith begins, there also begins war and conflict."

 On the other hand: the unsaved person may not leave Christianity entirely, however, just because seven or eight demons re-enter him.
 But since he hasn't fully surrendered himself to Jesus and received the Holy Spirit to lead him into all truth, the demons enter his "empty" house, and they start corrupting the truth of God's Word within the person's mind.
 They lead him to follow false doctrine and false teachers.
-In this case, the words are true that the man's situation is many times worse than if he had never heard the Word at all, because now, he's corrupting the truth of Jesus, and he's leading others to do the same.
+In this case, the words are true that the man's situation is many times worse than if he had never heard the Word at all, because now, he's corrupting the truth of Jesus while he's still claiming to be a Christian, and he's leading others in the church to do the same.
 He's now religious, but he's still unsaved.

 Corrupted Christianity is created by people who do not want the offense of the cross, and they don't want to suffer with Jesus, they only want his glory and benefits here and now.
 These are people who didn't count the cost of following Jesus, but imagined they could receive only good things.
 But Paul said, "All who would live godly in Christ Jesus will suffer persecution."
 1 Timothy 3:12